 If you’re looking for a great place to snorkel in Belize that isn’t saturated with tourists then Ambergris Caye could make it onto your list.
 With its beautiful reefs and variety of fish, it’s an excellent destination for anyone looking to explore the underwater world around Belize.

 Looking for a place to relax and get away from it all?
 Look no further than Tobacco Caye.
 This tiny island in the Belize Barrier Reef System is home to just 30 year-round residents, making it the perfect place to disconnect and unwind.
-With crystal-clear water and beautiful white sandy beaches, Tobacco Caye is a paradise for snorkellers, divers and kayakers.
+With crystal-clear water and beautiful white sandy beaches, Tobacco Caye is a paradise for snorkellers, divers, and kayakers.

-Throughout the Belize Atolls, there’s a broad range of accomodation, with a lot of it geared towards snorkelers and divers.
+Throughout the Belize Atolls, there’s a broad range of accommodation, with a lot of it geared towards snorkelers and divers.
 Accommodation at Tobacco Caye Paradise is no exception with a number of secluded cottages right on the beach.

 Glover’s Reef Atoll